The nomenclature most b2b marketers have settled on to describe our niche of the marketing profession.

 What’s the right, or at least the most accepted, way these days to abbreviate the somewhat unwieldy phrase, “business-to-business”?

 Maybe the Business Marketing Association (BMA) has it right in just saying, “business marketing.”

-For many years, the accepted abbreviation was “b-to-b” marketing.
-When I started my career 30 years, that’s how we did it.
+For many years, the accepted industry abbreviation was “b-to-b.”
+When I started my career 30 years ago, that’s how we did it.

-One school of thought has it that b2b is easier to text and takes a lot (to the time challenged) less time to type than b-to-b, what with those two pesky hyphens.
+Why did the dot-com crowd start using “b2b”?
+One school of thought has it that “b2b” is easier to text and takes a lot (to the time-challenged) less time to type than “b-to-b,” what with those two pesky hyphens.

 Whatever the case, though, the “b2b” moniker gradually came to replace “b-to-b” for all kinds of business marketing, and today you rarely see “b-to-b” used any more.

 Do a search, and you’ll see what I mean.
-On the websites, and in the blogs, of almost all b2b marketers, they use “b2b.”
+On their websites and in their blogs, almost all business marketers use “b2b.”

 There are a few exceptions (not that there is anything wrong with that).
-One is the Association of National Advertisers (now the parent of BMA), which is fixated on “B-to-B” (yes, with capitals) due to some ancient style guide.
+One is BMA’s parent, the Association of National Advertisers (ANA), which is fixated on “B-to-B” (yes, with capitals) due to an illogical adherence to some ancient style guide.

-One other exception is or was Crain Communications and its “BtoB” magazine, but the magazine is now defunct, and no one else uses btob.
+Another is (or was) Crain Communications and its BtoB Magazine, but the magazine is now defunct, and no one else uses “btob.”

-You might consider us one, too, as our agency’s tagline is “The shortest distance from b to b.”
+You might consider us an exception, too, as our agency’s tagline is, “The shortest distance from b to b.”
 In this case, though, we felt we had to mirror the classic line we’ve mimicked: “The shortest distance from a to b.”
-We use b2b everywhere and everywhen else.
+We use “b2b” everywhere and everywhen else.